sportngin/sync_client/README.md

 ## Usage

-Within the model you want to publish attributes to a service:
+Within the model you want to publish attributes to a service include something like the following:

 ```ruby
 class Team